saint-13/Linux_Dynamic_Wallpapers/README.md

 ## :octocat: I want to contribute!

 That's great!
-Here are some basic rulles to get you started:
+Here are some basic rules to get you started:
 Commits should start with a Capital letter and should be written in present tense (e.g. __:tada: Add cool new feature__ instead of __:tada: Added cool new feature__).
 You should also start your commit message with **one** applicable emoji.
 This does not only look great but also makes you rethink what to add to a commit.
 Make many but small commits!